The great vaccine ... bake off ... has begun

 All the more so, since an additional goal of the effort is to devise a COVID vaccine that can remain stable at much higher temperatures than the ones made by Moderna and Pfizer.

 "That's a tall order," concedes Afrigen's Treblanche.
-But she says it's both do-able and vital--given how much of an obstacle the extreme cold chain required by the current mRNA poses in African countries with limited infrastructure.
+But she says it's both do-able and vital given how much of an obstacle the extreme cold chain required by the current mRNA vaccines pose in African countries with limited infrastructure.

-"Moderna is the blueprint," she says.
+"Moderna is the blueprint," says Treblanche.
 But in the long term, "this is about trying to make a vaccine that's even better."

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.